-God had strictly and clearly forbidden the use of those who consulted spirits other than Himself to communicate with the dead or to seek personal guidance.
-He insisted that we deal only with Him, the Creator, and never with created spirits aligned with other gods or with the enemy.
+God had strictly and clearly forbidden the use of those who consulted spirits to communicate with the dead or to seek personal guidance.
+He insisted that we deal only with Him, the Creator, and never with created spirits aligned with other gods or the enemy.

-Saul may have turned his back on God, but at least he did clear the land of this type of activity, likely at the direction of the prophet Samuel, or in honor of him.
+Saul may have turned his back on God, but at least he did clear the land of this type of activity, either at the direction of the prophet Samuel or in honor of him.

 With Samuel no longer on the scene, the Philistines began to undertake a new invasion of Israel.
-Their huge army was much stronger than Saul’s, and he began to be quite afraid.
+Their huge army was much stronger than Saul’s, and he began to be quite afraid of them.

-In the past, God had worked through men of faith to save Israel from these attacks.
+In the past, God had worked through men of faith to save Israel from these types of attacks.
 But now Samuel was dead.
-Furthermore, Saul had killed 85 priests attending the tabernacle because the head priest had unwittingly helped David to escape, and the surviving priest had run for his life and was now with David in exile.
+Furthermore, Saul had killed 85 of the 86 priests who were attending to God’s tabernacle because the head priest had unwittingly helped David to escape from him, and the only surviving priest had run for his life and was now with David in exile.

-What was Saul to do?
-He could have repented in his heart and turned fully back to the Lord, but apparently, he did not.
+So what was Saul to do?
+He could have repented in his heart and truly turned back to the Lord, but apparently, he did not.
 His “foxhole prayer” attempts to approach God for help did not receive a reply.

-Saul’s solution was to use a medium to try to bring the spirit of Samuel back from the dead, to seek his help.
-Using a tactic that was expressly forbidden by God to try to seek God’s help does not seem like a logical solution, but for some reason, it made sense to Saul and he decided to do it.
+Saul’s solution was to use a medium to bring the spirit of Samuel back from the dead to seek his help.
+Using a tactic that he knew was expressly forbidden by God to try to seek God’s help does not seem like a logical solution, but for some reason, it made sense to Saul and he decided to do it.

-There was a “witch” or medium in EnDor with a good reputation for contacting and communicating with the “dead”.
-Many today have similar reputations, though Bible believing Christians stay away from such practices, as the spirits they contact may be demons masquerading as their dead relatives.
+There was a “witch”, or medium, in EnDor who had a good reputation for contacting and communicating with the “dead”.
+Many today have similar reputations, though Bible-believing Christians are warned to stay away from such practices, as the spirits they contact may actually be demons masquerading as their dead relatives.
 Demonic forces are unlikely to lead one in a direction consistent with the will of their sworn enemy, the Lord.

-Saul disguised himself, and in the dark of night, consulted with the medium.
+Saul knew enough to disguise himself, and in the dark of night, he consulted with the medium.
 When she brought up the spirit, she shrieked – something was quite different this time.
-Instead of the spirit or spirits she was used to working with, this time she was apparently confronted by the spirit of Prophet Samuel himself.
+Instead of the spirit or spirits she was used to working with, this time she was apparently confronted by the spirit of prophet Samuel himself.

-Many interpret this spirit to be an imposter, not the actual Samuel, but the fact that 1) the medium shrieked and 2) the spirit gave an accurate prophecy about the immediate future of Saul and his sons, it is likely that this really was Samuel, and that God Himself had brought him up from the dead to confront Saul.
+Some interpret this spirit to be an imposter, not the actual Samuel, but the fact that 1) the medium shrieked and 2) the spirit gave an accurate prophecy about the immediate future of Saul and his sons suggest that this really was Samuel, and that God Himself had brought Samuel up from the dead to confront Saul.
 The medium shrieked because this was quite different from her usual interactions with familiar spirits.

 Only God truly knows the future.
-His creation does not.
+Unless given a word from Him, His creation does not.

-The following day, Saul and his son’s fates would be determined, playing out exactly the way Samuel’s spirit said it would happen.
+The following day, Saul and his sons’ fates played out exactly the way Samuel’s spirit said it would happen.

 Lord, keep us pure today in our spiritual connections.
 May we and our families rest under Your protection and under the shadow of Your wing.
-Help us to renounce any past connections with the dark spirit world through the loving Power of Your Holy Spirit.
+Help us to renounce any past connections with the dark spirit world through the loving Power of Your Holy Spirit in the name of Jesus Christ.
 Keep us free from their shackles to honor and serve You in every way.
 In Jesus name we pray, Amen.